Wasm Operation

 For evm account: Metamask Quick Add: https://chainlist.org/?search=BEVM+Mainnet

-10.2 Query BTC and BEVM Balance
+10.2 Check BTC and BEVM Balance

 10.3 Claim BTC and BEVM from Validator Spot to Wasm Account